pivotal/docs-tap/getting-started/about-supply-chains.md

 The Tanzu Application Platform provides three out of the box (OOTB) supply chains to work with the Tanzu Application Platform components.
 They include:

--  OOTB Basic (default)
+-  OOTB Supply Chain Basic (default)
--  OOTB Testing
+-  OOTB Supply Chain with Testing (optional)
--  OOTB Testing+Scanning
+-  OOTB Supply Chain with Testing+Scanning (optional)

 ## <a id="OOTB-basic-sc-default"></a>1: **OOTB Basic (default)**